-Nature Details College Training Positions There are eight Registrar posts, all of which are training posts.
-There are two SHO positions.
+Nature Details College Training Positions There are eleven Registrar posts, all of which are training positions.
+There are five SHO positions.
 Due to shortages in the Auckland Regional Training Programme, some of these registrar posts may not be filled.
 The training posts are recognised for training during all years, to a maximum of 2 years duration.
-Protected Time Auckland Regional Rotation Part 1 long course teaching is held on Tuesday afternoons at 1400 at Auckland Hospital Department of Anaesthesia.
-Part 2 long course teaching is held on Wednesday afternoons at 1345 at the Auckland University Anaesthesia Faculty at the Mercy Hospital site, Epsom.
-SHO teaching is held at Middlemore hospital anaesthesia department on Thursday afternoons.
-Registrars are expected to attend the appropriate teaching and will be released from clinical duties a reasonable time to allow for lunch, travel and parking.
-North Shore Hospital Education An Interesting and Difficult Cases Registrar teaching session is held in the Anaesthetic Department on alternate Tuesdays from 0730 to 0815 hours.
-The consultant taking the session will present a case, while trainees are also expected to present cases for discussion.
+Protected Time Auckland Regional Rotation Part 1 long course teaching is held on Tuesday afternoons.
+Part 2 long course teaching is held on Wednesdays.
+SHO teaching is held on Thursday afternoons.
+Registrars and SHOs are expected to attend the appropriate teaching and will be released from clinical duties at a reasonable time to allow for lunch, travel and parking.
+North Shore Hospital Education A Registrar teaching session is held in the Anaesthetic Department on alternate Tuesdays from 0730 to 0815 hours.
 Registrars should endeavour to attend (including the night Registrar).
-This session should take priority over preop assessment, so if possible arrange to see patients preoperatively before or after teaching, or liaise with the consultant covering the list.
-Friday morning Departmental Meetings are held every week on a variety of topics related to anaesthesia, from 0730 to 0830 hours.
-Registrars will be rostered to present at one of these meetings Morbidity and Mortality Meetings are held on every second week from 0730 to 0815 hours on Tuesday and Thursday morning, and Registrars should attend if available and become involved in the discussion.
-Journal Clubs are held on alternate Thursday mornings from 0730 to 0815 hours.
-A Consultant and a Registrar will be rostered to present at these sessions.
+This session should take priority over preoperative assessment, so if possible arrange to see patients preoperatively before or after teaching, or liaise with the consultant covering the list.

+Nature Details Friday morning Departmental Meetings are held every week from 0730h to 0830h, on a variety of topics related to anaesthesia.
+Registrars will be rostered to present at one of these meetings Morbidity and Mortality Meetings are held on every second week from 0730h to 0800h on Tuesday and Thursday morning, and Registrars should attend if available and become involved in the discussion.
+Journal Clubs are held on alternate Thursday mornings from 0730h to 080 Consultant and a Registrar will be rostered to present at these sessions.
 Senior House Officers As stated above.
-There are currently 2 SHO's.
-These trainees are employed by the department with the aim of providing further experience to trainees whom have little or no previous experience.
+Consultant supervisor is Marlin De Silva.
+These trainees are employed by the department with the aim of providing further experience to those with little or no previous experience.
 These trainees will be supervised closely until it is felt that they are capable of performing registrar duties.
 For most, this will be a period of one year.
-As per college guidelines, they will not be able to move beyond level one supervision, for obstetric cases until they are BTY 2.
+Usually, they will not be able to move beyond level 1-2 supervision for obstetric cases, until they are BTY 2.
 The after-hours roster will be similar to that of the registrars.
-They will be place on nights when it is felt that this will be of educational benefit to them, and their level of practice is sufficient.
-This will always involve being doubled up with an experienced registrar.
+They will be placed on nights when it is felt that this will be of educational benefit to them, and their level of practice is sufficient.
+This will always involve being doubled up with an experienced registrar and the allocated night shifts must not be swapped.
+Formal assessments will be undertaken as per ANZCA guidelines.
 Responsibilities should otherwise be assumed to be the same as that of the registrars.
 Progression from SHO to registrar should not be assumed to be automatic.
 This will depend on satisfactory clinical performance